 In the Call 2020, to be published in the 2nd semester of 2020, two new and emerging research topics are addressed, namely Advanced Brain-Computer Interfaces for Novel Interactions and Towards Sustainable ICT.

 The topics descriptions below are provided as draft only.
-The final descriptions will result from the CHIST-ERA Conference 2020 (Bratislava, 2nd semester of 2020).
+The final descriptions will result from the CHIST-ERA Conference 2020 (September 29-30 and October 1).
 Open to any interested scientist, the Conference will bring together scientists and CHIST-ERA representatives in order to identify and formulate the most promising scientific and technological challenges.
-The conference website will be opened later on and linked from this page.
+The conference website is available here.

 Moreover, indications on the participating funding organisations are provided in the table below.
 CHIST-ERA being open to new funding partners, interested researchers from countries not listed below are encouraged to contact their national/regional funding organisation to express their interest.
 The definitive list of the participating funding organisations will be published in the official Call Announcement.